 This Story Australia was founded in 2019 as a Charity to preserve the personal stories of our Veterans in documentary video interviews.
-We have interviewed 31 Veterans to date from a range of conflicts including WWII, Vietnam and the Malayan Emergency.
+We have interviewed 35 Veterans to date across conflicts ranging from WWII to Afghanistan.
 These stories are not only integral to the preservation of Australia’s history, but they serve as testimonials to the character and morals that make up our servicemen and women.
 These interviews take us beyond memorial dates and conflicts and offer a us an opportunity to develop a deeper understanding of the Veterans who have served our country.

 BEHIND THE SCENES